ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 }
 ```

-We need to ensure this method runs when the app starts, add the following to `viewDidLoad`:
+We need to ensure this method runs when the app starts, add the following below `viewDidLoad`:

 ```
 [self downloadData];